Our Combination Products Summit Strategic Committee is made up of the following FDA officials and industry experts:

 Director, Regulatory Policy and Intelligence

-Head, Combination Products CoE and Sr. Director, Design-to-Value and Product Quality Management
+Head, Combination Products CoP and Sr. Director, Global Value Chain Quality Design

 Johnson & Johnson